aroller/better-bridgeway-builder/README.md

 ### Improved Infrastructure Levels

 The previous levels showed the challenges with the existing infrastructure.
 Now improvements can be made to make it easier to cross the road.
+Continuing from previous levels...

+1. Curbside delivery clears the center lane for emergency vehicles.
+It also puts the delivery person on the sidewalk for delivery to The Trident.
-1. Crosswalk is added, but limited parking removed.
-A southbound vehicle appears instantly to squash the player in the crosswalk since the parked car blocks the view.
+2. Crosswalk is added, but limited parking removed.
+A southbound ghost vehicle appears instantly to squash the player in the crosswalk since the parked car blocks the view.
-2. Parking near the crosswalk is removed to match DOT daylighting requirements.
+3. Parking near the crosswalk is removed to match DOT daylighting requirements.
-3. Delivery vehicle parks in the center turn lane and the line of sight problem returns to instantly produce a vehicle out of nowhere and squashed players.
 4. Rapid flashing beacon is added to warn drivers to stop, but now a delivery driver is squashed delivering goods.
-5. Center turn lane is turned into a refuse island blocking deliveries from happening near the crosswalk.
-Traffic clogs up due to slow bicycles and nobody passing in turn lane.
-6. Bicycle lanes added to both directions separating bicycle and vehicle traffic.
+5. Bicycle lanes added to both directions separating bicycle and vehicle traffic.
 Deliveries take place in designated parking spots.
-7. Emergency vehicle comes through and vehicles pull into the bicycle lane to allow passing.
+6. Emergency vehicle comes through and vehicles pull into the bicycle lane to allow passing.
-8. Southbound bicyclists in the bike lane get doored by a parked car or squashed by cars exiting parking lane.
+7. Southbound bicyclists in the bike lane get doored by a parked car or squashed by cars exiting parking lane.
-9. Bi-directional bicycle lane moved to the east/top side of the street demonstrates the advantages of separating.
+8. Bi-directional bicycle lane moved to the east/top side of the street demonstrates the advantages of separating.
-10. Emergency vehicle passes through with northbound vehicles pulling into the bicycle lanes.
+9. Emergency vehicle passes through with northbound vehicles pulling into the bicycle lanes.
-11. Emergency vehicle uses the bicycle lanes to pass stopped vehicles blocking the road.
+10. Emergency vehicle uses the bicycle lanes to pass stopped vehicles blocking the road.

 ## Development